AtharvK-28/image-bot/README.md

 ## Image Bot

-This project is an AI model that searches for images, downloads them, and stores them in a designated folder.
-It utilizes web scraping techniques to gather image URLs and then downloads the images for offline use.
+This project is a Python-based bot that automatically searches for and downloads images of whatever you ask it for.
+It's designed to help automate image collection for offline use or machine learning datasets.

 ## Project Structure